encode32/RankMePlis/README.md

 # RankMePlis (Python-Flask based CSGO Lobby Website)

+Features
+ - Submit lobbies being connected via steam openid, duplicated are updated(no spam).
+ - List submited lobbies on main page.
+ - API:
+   - Creation of APIKEY's, generated ones will be sticked to a certain IP on first use.
+   - Addition of APIKEY's, will check if exist.
+   - Addition of lobbies, internal or external lobbies.
+   - Can obtain lobbies.
+   - Can obtain last update timestamp.

 DataBase
 ```
 CREATE TABLE `api` ( `id` INTEGER NOT NULL, `ip` VARCHAR(15), `api_key` VARCHAR(64), `write` VARCHAR(5), PRIMARY KEY(`id`) )